The Wild Lily Institute

 Self portraits by Isaacson

-Emily Isaacson is a poet with both Canadian and American influences, who is a dual citizen.
+Emily Isaacson is a Canadian postmodern poet.
 Her prolific verse and multimedia art bring poetry to life: she has created over 100 videos of her poetry, and hosted a weekly poetry movie on YouTube during Covid lockdown.
 In the last seventeen years her sites have been visited over 2 million times by more than 45 countries.
 She is also an arts advocate who has taught on Creative Writing.
 She has a Bachelor of Science from Bastyr University in Seattle and is currently the Director of the Wild Lily Institute, founded to preserve her poetry and legacy.

 She now invites you to her cache of over 50 photos, taken by herself over a time span of 15 years.